hassanazih/GSGOL/README.md

 GSGOL
 =====

-Graphical simulator of the classic Game of Life written in JAVA and usin Swing
+Graphical simulator of the classic Game of Life written in JAVA and using Swing